bregman-arie/devops-exercises/README.md

 <details>
 <summary>What are the advantages of MongoDB?
 Or in other words, why choosing MongoDB and not other implementation of NoSQL?</summary><br><b>

-MongoDB advantages are as followings:
+MongoDB advantages are as following:
 - Schemaless
 - Easy to scale-out
 - No complex joins